smohdarif/jas_helm_install/README.md

 ---

-If you are starting with a clean k8s environment:
+**Otherwise, if you are starting with a clean k8s environment:**

-Create Namespace:
+Create the Namespace:
 ```
 kubectl create ns  $MY_NAMESPACE
 ```